 The Jacksonville Symphony prides itself on sharing the gift of music with tens of thousands of people each year outside of the concert hall, and engaging community members through a variety of musical opportunities.
 This outreach includes community concerts, chamber ensemble performances in classrooms, libraries, senior centers, and nursing homes, our deepening connection with diverse populations, and collaborations with local nonprofits and Duval County Public Schools.
 Added in the 2016-2017 season, the Jacksonville Symphony now offers a multi media chamber orchestra ensemble for high school students.
-To request an ensemble, click one of the options below.

 Time to oil those rusty valves, rosin the bow and dust off the old horn.
 The Jacksonville Symphony invites YOU to join them in this one-in-a-lifetime opportunity to perform onstage at Jacoby Symphony Hall under the direction of the Jacksonville Symphony conductors and alongside some of your favorite Jacksonville Symphony musicians.
 NO AUDITION NECESSARY!

 With some of the area’s finest voices, Jacksonville Symphony Chorus members come from all walks of life who share the spirit of singing great choral music.
 With a three-decade tradition of making great music with the Jacksonville Symphony, the roster includes many professional musicians, skilled amateur performers and students.
 Since 2012, the Chorus had been led by esteemed choral director and composer Donald McCullough.